neuroborus/ethers-tools/README.md

   waitForTxs?: boolean; // Wait for every transaction.
 Turned on by default for nonce safety.
 DEFAULT: true highPriorityTxs?: boolean; // You can make priority transaction when it is necessary.
-Requires more calls, but will be processed more quickly. priorityOptions?: PriorityCallOptions; // Only matters if `highPriorityTxs` is turned on. maxStaticCallsStack?: number; // The maximum size of one static execution.
+Requires more calls, but will be processed more quickly. priorityOptions?: PriorityCallOptions; // Only matters if `highPriorityTxs` is turned on. staticBatchLimit?: number; // The maximum size of one static execution.
 If it overfills, the multicall performs additional executions.
-DEFAULT: 50 maxMutableCallsStack?: number; // The maximum size of one mutable execution.
+DEFAULT: 50 mutableBatchLimit?: number; // The maximum size of one mutable execution.
 If it overfills, the multicall performs additional executions.
 DEFAULT: 10 signals?: AbortSignal[]; // Can be passed for abort signal control staticCallsTimeoutMs?: number; // Timeout for static calls in ms. DEFAULT: 10000 mutableCallsTimeoutMs?: number; // Timeout for mutable calls in ms. DEFAULT: 20000